d-r-q/qbit/README.md

 ## Vision

-qbit - it's next gen cloud development platform. qbit implements:
+qbit - it's storage and replication technology. qbit implements:
  1) Automatic synchronization of user data with cloud, if cloud is presented in the system;
  2) Automatic synchronization of user data between devices, when direct connection between devices is available;
  3) Automatic write conflicts resolution with sane defaults and rich custom policies;